Sheptock concert delights in M’ville

 Jon Sheptock and the One Percenters performed Saturday night after a warm-up act by MCF Pastor Wade Phillips and several church members.
 Sheptock’s band got its name from Jesus’ parable where the shepherd left the 99 in search for that one lost sheep.
 Sheptock was born with no arms, and his right leg was shorter than the left, and although he has been singing since he was 3 years old, he has been singing all over the country for six years.
 He and the band started singing in a prison one-and-a-half years ago, when 40 inmates attended the first concert.
 The second concert at the prison was packed and has been since.
 “The warden has to ask people to not come because there isn’t enough room,” Sheptock said.

 Powerful words became thought-provoking lyrics of classics as Sheptock and the band sang, “Give me your word Lord and free my soul, don’t wanna get lost in this old world and drift away.”
 The tune was, as you may have guessed, the Doobie Brothers “Drift Away.”
 The lyrics were powerful and the music reminiscent, but the voice of Sheptock was lifting up the Lord in all aspects.
 More came when Sheptock gave a short testimony about how he was born with no arms and one leg shorter than the other.
-His parents left him in the delivery room because they didn’t want to deal with his condition, so they told the doctor to place Jon in foster care.
+His parents left him because they couldn't deal with his condition, so they told the doctor to place Jon in foster care.
 He was their first child and was going to be a junior, named after his father.
 He went into a home that had 33 other children; some with cerebral palsy, some with Down syndrome, and of varying races that Sheptock calls his brothers and sisters.
 But children were cruel.
 He was spit on and punched; they tried to take his clothes off.
 During his college years, he became suicidal and gave up.

 Sheptock said he told God he didn’t want to hurt or hate anymore, and God changed him right there.
 Sheptock gives God the credit because God had faith in him and wouldn’t let him go.
 Eventually, Sheptock got married and now has three daughters.
 His oldest girl went up and wiped the sweat from his face with a handkerchief during the concert.
 “It’s not through money, sex, or drugs, but only through the blood of Jesus Christ,” Sheptock said.